Phoenix616/Updater/README.md

 - [Modrinth](https://modrinth.com)
 - TeamCity CI builds (e.g. for WorldGuard/WorldEdit)
 - Own hosted Jenkins (via direct download source or if locally hosted file source)
-- [SpigotMC](https://spigotmc.org) (downloads will most likely fail due to DDOS protection, it tries to scan resource pages for GitHub releases too though)
+- [SpigotMC](https://spigotmc.org) using [Spiget](https://spiget.org) (Downloads might fail depending on whether Spiget has the files cached or not as SpigotMC.org uses DDOS protection in front of downloads.
+The source tries to scan resource pages for GitHub releases too though)

 ## ToDo